-The Chief of Police or his/herthe.chiefs representative shall be ex-officio Sergeant-at-Arms of the Council.
-He/she The Chief of Police shall carry out all orders and instructions given him/her by the Mayor for the purpose of maintaining order and decorum in the Council Chambers.
-Upon instructions from the Mayor, it shall be the duty of the Chief of Police or his/herthe.chief to eject any person from the Council Chambers or place him/herthe.chief.chief to eject any person from the Council Chambers or place <a href="https://his/herthe.chief.
+The Chief of Police or his/herthe.chief.s representative shall be ex-officio Sergeant-at-Arms of the Council.
+He/sheThe.chief.or.police shall carry out all orders and instructions given him/her by the Mayor for the purpose of maintaining order and decorum in the Council Chambers.
+Upon instructions from the Mayor, it shall be the duty of the Chief of Police or his/herthe.chief.c